Youth worker is a lifestyle

 In the frame of this result, all necessary documents for establishing and starting the organization will be produced.
 E.g. statutory documents, membership, and other policies including ESG and tools will be drafted.
 Materials will be available for the wider publics a) to involve new partners and organizations to the Network, and b) to be used for other projects which focus on the establishment of an (international) organization.

 Responsible partner: NINFEA National Informal and Non-Formal Education Association, Italy.
-Main documents will be available here.

 Activities